naushadzaman/senticnet-json/README.md

 This is a json output version of SenticNet 3!
 The author was having issues with different SenticNet tools because of:
-i. problem in loading RDF/XML format -- https://github.com/yurimalheiros/senticnetapi
+* problem in loading RDF/XML format -- https://github.com/yurimalheiros/senticnetapi
-ii. time takes to get the results from API -- https://github.com/tanayz/senticnetapi
+* time takes to get the results from API -- https://github.com/tanayz/senticnetapi

 Hence the author wrote scripts to create a json format output for SenticNet.
 Others having issues with existing tools could be benefited from it too.